sciglio/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Marco Scigliuzzo is a PhD student working on quantum optics with superconducting circuits at Chalmers University of Technology (Sweden).
+Marco Scigliuzzo is a PhD student working on quantum optics with superconducting circuits at "[Chalmers University of Technology](lrs.stodet@chalmers.se)" (Sweden).
 His research interests include light-matter interaction in a structured electromagnetic environment, quantum acoustic in microwave regime and quantum thermodynamics.

 The versatility of superconducting circuits allows the study of these fields on a single platform.